9 Reasons Why Your Snake Plant Isn’t Making Pups

 • If you don’t plan to repot or add a small LED

-The Case: Why Your Snake Plant Isn’t Making Pups in 2025
+The Case: Why Your Snake Plant Isn’t Making Pups

 We audited a four-year-old Dracaena (Sansevieria) trifasciata in a Minneapolis apartment, eight feet from a north window.
 Healthy leaves, zero offsets for two years.